What are ticks?

 • Ticks may drop off pets indoors and so you should always thoroughly clean household areas.

-• It is important to regularly treat all pets in the same household to prevent reinfestation where there is a risk of tick exposure.
+• It is important to regularly treat all pets to prevent reinfestation where there is a risk of tick exposure or where previous tick exposure has occurred.

-• Ticks are most commonly found during the spring and autumn, however, in some more cool or moist areas, ticks can be found throughout the summer months and so pet owners should remain vigilant.
+• Ticks are most commonly found during the spring and autumn, however, there is also increased activity in the summer, with exposure potentially occurring at any time of the year so pet owners should remain vigilant.

 With the proper knowledge, you can protect your dog, your family and yourself from the dangers of tick-borne diseases.